iree-org/iree-llvm-sandbox/README.md

 project is at https://github.com/google/iree.

-As an experimental project, build greenness, documentation, and polish are likely to be minimal, as it insteads prioritizes easy experimentation.
+As an experimental project, build greenness, documentation, and polish are likely to be minimal, as it instead prioritizes easy experimentation.

 # License
 Licensed under the Apache license with LLVM Exceptions.
 See [LICENSE](LICENSE)